Ha just made it back to the broadcast complex here in the nick of time.

 Fee increases to help fund the State Departments of Natural Resources and Environmental Quality.

-But she regrets that infighting over a compromise triggered a government shutdown and a budget deadline extensions before the work was done.
+But she regrets that infighting over a compromise triggered a government shutdown into budget deadline extensions before the work was done.

-Those of you in uh Michigan, the governor says she won't raise taxes again.
+So you, you know, Merry Christmas, those of you in Michigan, the governor says she won't raise taxes again.

 I'm glad you waited, sir.